 The perfect tour guide, he managed to conjure the wit and charm I’d expect, but his knowledge was unmatched.
 Yes, he knew what every piece of machinery did, but he could also explain how adjustments in each step of the process would change the properties of the whiskey.
 He’s also talked to many of the old-timers from Kilbeggan and was eager to keep their stories of the distillery alive… which included few ghost stories.

-The VIP tour ended with a sampling of THREE whiskeys and a bit of a chat with Brian… a perfect ending.
+The VIP tour ended with a sampling of several whiskeys and a bit of a chat with Brian… a perfect ending.

 My most important bit of advice — take the VIP tour.
 You could ask if there’s a guide available when you arrive, but it’s best to call or email ahead to to avoid disappointment (I called in the morning, and Brian came in to give the tour in the afternoon).
 There’s no minimum number of people for the VIP experience, so it’s perfect for a carload making their way from Dublin to Galway.
 If your group is greater than ten, they have special group offerings and a larger tasting room on hand.

 The The Kilbeggan Distillery Experience is located in the village of Kilbeggan which is right off the motorway between Dublin and Galway.
 The onsite restaurant serves fantastic meals… just be ready for large servings and save room for the Kilbeggan whiskey ice cream (they were serving it with Wexford strawberries).
 YUM!